-" RESPEC's project representative will coordinate and manage daily construction activity logs for the reclamation work on the projects.
-RESPEC will compile contractors' reports and summarize daily construction activities into logs.
-These logs will provide RESPEC and WVDEP personnel with a comprehensive understanding of the project's progress and identify opportunities for improvement and optimization.
+" RESPEC's project representative will coordinate and manage daily construction activity logs of the activities related to the reclamation work on the projects.
+RESPEC will compile contractors reports and summarize daily construction activities into daily logs.
+These logs will provide RESPEC and WVDEP personnel with a detailed understanding of the project progress and opportunities for improving and optimizing the work on the project.